-Michelle sent me an interesting email in February this year, she came across 1st Class Patterns while searching for intermediate fashion courses based online.
-At the time, I only had the beginner’s pdf classes online which came about from our learners and a build up of weekly email enquirers.
-We were in the process of creating beginners video classes as requested from our students.
+Michelle sent me an email in recently, she came across 1st Class Patterns while searching for intermediate fashion courses based online.
+At the time, I only had the beginner’s pdf classes online which came about from our learners and a build-up of weekly email enquirers.
+We were in the process of creating beginners video classes as requested by our students.

-April 2014 I launched the trailer video for the 1st masterclass, because of my schedule the masterclass launch was delayed, eventually, I put the masterclass online in September, I thought I would have about 7-10 learners including Michelle sign up for the online class.
-The first day I had 2 sign ups, little known to me a week later I checked to see how many sign-ups there were, the response blew me away, I was lost for words.
+April I launched the beta masterclass, because of my schedule the masterclass launch was delayed, eventually, I put the masterclass online in September, I thought I would have a few learners including Michelle sign up for the online class.
+The first day I had 2 sign-ups, little known to me a week later I checked to see how many sign-ups there were, the response blew me away, I was lost for words.

-I paused the cart button on the website three weeks into the launch because I needed to make sure that all of our beta students received our undivided attention and also to fine tune the 1st masterclass.
-Initially, I had a set number of 10 learners only in my head; it turned out to be way more sign ups than I anticipated.
-I only had one masterclass topic in the bag covering intermediate/advanced fashion draping a red carpet dress from the initial design to the finished product.
+I paused the sign-ups on the website three weeks into the launch because I needed to make sure that all of our beta students received our undivided attention and also to fine tune the beta masterclass.
+Initially, I had a set number of learners in my head; it turned out to be way more sign-ups than we anticipated.
+I only had one masterclass topic in the bag covering fashion draping a red carpet dress from the initial design to the finished product.
 Once our members joined and gave us feedback, the most frequent question asked was will you be extending the course to cover more topics and make it into a longer course?

 I’m truly grateful to those of you who jumped on board and signed up.
 I’m in the process of gathering feedback from the beta class implementing, refining the class and extending the course to include more topics on the website.

-On another note: Some of the designers and fashion houses that I collaborate are constantly looking for creative pattern makers in the industry.
+On another note: Some of the designers and fashion houses that we collaborate with are constantly looking for creative pattern makers in the industry.
 There is a huge shortage of creative pattern cutters, who can multi-task which makes it sometimes impossible for designers to employ them.

 If you are studying to become a fashion designer you have to learn other skills in order to stand out from the crowd, by this I mean pattern cutting, fashion draping, machining (know how a garment is sewn together) etc. Twenty-five years ago a designer was just that a fashion designer only if you wanted it to be so!